HumabHatterZed/WhistleWindInscryptionMods/README.md

 ||Clouded Monk|4|2|<img align="center" src="https://tinyurl.com/5xp6vxj7"><img align="center" src="https://raw.githubusercontent.com/JamesVeug/InscyptionReadmeMaker/main/Artwork/Git/cost_blood_3.png">||||

 ## Future Plans
 Hey, you made it to the bottom of this ReadMe, congrats!
 Below's a couple-a things I've got rattlin' around in my head.
+These may or may not be implemented in the future, depending on how things go.

-* Add remaining abnormalities (denoted under Cards by their classification numbers)
+* Add remaining abnormalities (denoted under Cards by their classification numbers).
+This one is _definitely_ going to happen.
+Definitely.
+Maybe.
-* Tweak some cards and/or abilities
+* Further balancing, tweaking of cards and abilities.
-* Add custom card choice node specifically for abnormalities.
-This would pull from all cards - rares included - using a distribution based on their risk level.
+* Add a custom card choice node for abnormalities, based on their Lob Corp risk level.
-* Expansion pack of the Ruina abnormalities.
-Also maybe a Wonderlab one, but let's not get too far ahead of ourselves.
+* Expansion pack of Library of Ruina abnormalities.
+Also maybe add the Wonderlab abnormalities, but let's not get too far ahead of ourselves.
-* Custom challenges and starter decks
+* Custom challenges and starter decks.
 * Ordeal battle node?
+Depends on whether ordeals are abnormalities or not, I'll have check the _Lore_.
 * Items??
+Possibily convert some tool abnormalities into items (or not, I'll figure it out).
+* Maybe bosses??? they can't be _that_ hard to make and implement, I'm sure.